What makes a micro servo to become the best DLG servo?

 It has a lot of substitutes which may be named as follows:

-For the full-size F3K models, these servos are often used to control tail surfaces.
+For the full-size F3K models, these servos are often used to control the tails.

 These servos have great centering and work smoothly powered with a 1S LiPo bat.